-Dividends are paid out to shareholders from the profits a company makes.
+Dividends are paid to shareholders from the profit a company makes.
 It’s essentially a way of rewarding them for investing in the business.

-Under Australian law, Board of Directors can authorise a dividend if they are satisfied that the company:
+Under Australian law, a company’s board of directors can authorise a dividend if they are satisfied that the company:

 - Has sufficient net assets

-You’ll often come across the term “dividend yield”.
+You’ll often come across the term ‘dividend yield’.
 It’s a useful metric to quickly identify stocks that pay higher dividends, and is calculated by dividing a company’s annual dividend by its share price.